sheehui/tp/docs/UserGuide.md

 **Q**: I want to write with non-latin alphabets.
 Do you have support for internationalization (e.g. Chinese, Hindi, Malay)<br>
 **A**: While it may not break our system, we have developed this application with latin script in mind, and cannot guarantee a bug-free experience.

-This marks the end of the section.
+This marks the end of the FAQ section.
 Click
 <a href="#top">here</a> to return to the top:
 --------------------------------------------------------------------------------------------------------------------